woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 way it is.
 It’s some situation inconsistent with the mind's model of how the situation should be.

-If we have no desire for anything to be different than it is, there’s no problem.
-But the mind always has a list of things which it wants to be different; hence it always has many prob- lems to solve.
+**If we have no desire for anything to be different than it** **is, there’s no problem.** But the mind always has a list of things which it wants to be different; hence it always has many prob- lems to solve.
 This keeps it occupied; it keeps it alive.

-What is the ultimate problem the mind is working on?
+What is the <u>ultimate</u> problem the mind is working on?
 Its ultimate problem is death.
-The mind does not want to be annihilated, and it remains in fear because it knows that death can come at any time.
+The mind does not want to be
+<u>annihilated</u>, and it remains in fear because it knows that death
+can come at any time.
 If we look deeply inside we can see a trembling, a tension — the fear of annihilation.
 The mind is constandy working on the problem of how to survive.
 Its goal is to find a way to keep on existing, forever if possible.

-To assuage this inner fear mind tries to gather more and more security, power and pleasure.
+To <u>assuage</u> this inner fear mind tries to gather more and more security, power and pleasure.
 Mind becomes a collector.
-It collects more status, prestige, wealth, possessions.
+It collects more status, <u>prestige</u>, wealth, possessions.
 It collects more knowledge, more data, more answers.
 It collects more sensations, and then more yet.
 More food or more sex or more adventure.
 More partners, friends or allies.
 More technology.